djo0010/SQA-Individual-Assignment/Lit Review COMP 6710/Lit Review.md

 ## Tasks

-- Read all the paper in the `lit4COMP6710` directory
+- Read all the paper in the `Papers` directory
 - Create a summary in forms of a PDF file
 - Your summary should be 1 page long
 - Your summary should contain the following sections: